Sierraceratops: Discovery

 In 1997, geologist Gregory H. Mack discovered fossils of a large horned dinosaur on the Armendaris ranch of Ted Turner, founder of CNN, near Truth or Consequences in Sierra County, New Mexico.
 They had been exposed on the surface by erosion.
-A team of the Natural History Museum of New Mexico subsequently uncovered more bones with the cooperation of the ranch manager, Tom Wadell.
+A team of the New Mexico Museum of Natural History and Science subsequently uncovered more bones with the cooperation of the ranch manager, Tom Wadell.
 In 1998, the discovery was reported in the scientific literature and referred to Torosaurus latus.
 More fossils were collected in 2014, 2015, and 2016.
 They were first prepared by volunteers and later by Sebastian Dalman.

 In 2021, the type species Sierraceratops turneri was named and described by Sebastian G. Dalman, Spencer G. Lucas, Steven E. Jasinski, and Nicholas R. Longrich; the final article version was published in 2022.
 The generic name combines a reference to Sierra County with the Greek keras, "horn", and ops, "face", a common suffix in ceratopsian names.
 The specific name honours Turner.

 The holotype, NMMNH P-76870, was found in a layer of the Hall Lake Formation, dating from the Campanian-Maastrichtian, about seventy-two million years old.
 It consists of a partial skeleton with skull.
 It preserves a left premaxilla, a jugal bone with epijugal, a right postorbital horn core, a quadrate, a quadratojugal, the interparietal bar, a squamosal, a pterygoid, a rear left dentary, two neck vertebrae, two back vertebrae, sacral vertebrae, two ribs, a shoulder blade connected to a coracoid, an ulna, a hand claw and an ilium.
 About 16% of the skeleton has been preserved.
 It was disarticulated but the various elements were found in close association in a natural position.
 The fossils are part of the collection of the New Mexico Museum of Natural History & Science.